Graciano1997/catalog_of_my_things/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Catalog <a name="about-project"></a>
+# 📖 Awesome Catalog-Of-My-Things <a name="about-project"></a>

-**Catalog** is a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
-Everything will be based on the [UML class diagram](./uml_catalog.png).
-The data will be stored in JSON files but you will also prepare a database with tables structure analogical to your program's class structure.
+**Is**  a console app that helps you to keep a record of your : books, music albums, and games that you own.
+Everything was  based on the [UML class diagram](./uml_catalog.png).
+The data is stored in JSON files but we prepared a database schema that give us the analogical tables structure  of our  program's.

 ## 🛠 Built With <a name="built-with"></a>